getodk/docs/docs/central-api-form-management.rst

 **POST /v1/projects/{projectId}/forms/{xmlFormId}/draft/attachments/{filename}**

+.. raw:: html
-To upload a binary to an expected file slot, ``POST``\  the binary to its endpoint.
-Supply a ``Content-Type``\  MIME-type header if you have one.

-As of version 2022.3, if there is already a Dataset linked to this attachment, it will be unlinked and replaced with the uploaded file.

-This endpoint supports ``ETag``\  header, which can be used to avoid downloading the same content more than once.
-When an API consumer calls this endpoint, the endpoint returns a value in ``ETag``\  header.
-If you pass that value in the ``If-None-Match``\  header of a subsequent request, then if the file has not been changed since the previous request, you will receive ``304 Not Modified``\  response; otherwise you'll get the latest file.
+  <p>To upload a binary to an expected file slot, <code>POST</code> the binary to its endpoint.
+Supply a <code>Content-Type</code> MIME-type header if you have one.</p><p>As of version 2022.3, if there is already a Dataset linked to this attachment, it will be unlinked and replaced with the uploaded file.</p><p>This endpoint supports <code>ETag</code> header, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, the endpoint returns a value in <code>ETag</code> header.
+If you pass that value in the <code>If-None-Match</code> header of a subsequent request, then if the file has not been changed since the previous request, you will receive <code>304 Not Modified</code> response; otherwise you'll get the latest file.</p>

 .. dropdown:: Request